Dementia and Eating Issues

 You can also learn more about the 15 best foods to eat without chewing.

 Because many individuals with dementia have a difficult time using eating utensils, we need to discuss the best food alternatives that allow us to get around this challenge.
 Our goal is to maintain independence, so we must strive minimize the use of feeding assistance.

 How do we do this?
 With the help of amazing finger foods!

 Finger foods are a wonderful “plan B” for patients with dementia who aren’t able to use eating utensils.
-They allow an older adult to continue eating on their own, but without the burden of using utensils, a skill that may become quite hard.
+They allow an older adult to continue eating on their own.
+But, without the burden of using utensils.
+Using utensils is a skill that may become quite hard.
 Finger foods also take some pressure off of caregivers who feel like they must spoon feed an older adult with dementia who cannot use utensils.